GPII/universal/examples/pspChannelClient/README.md

-# PCP Example client
+# PSP Example client

-This directory contains a tiny sample client for the pcpChannel WebSockets connection.
+This directory contains a tiny sample client for the pspChannel WebSockets connection.

-## Starting up the GPII and trying out the PCP channel example client.
+## Starting up the GPII and trying out the PSP channel example client.

 It can be tested by firing up any configuration of the GPII which includes a local FlowManager.
 Particularly suitable are the mock configurations in %gpii-universal/gpii/configs/mocks - for example you can type